ayoung09/capstone-webapp/README.md

 ## Games

-To play, one person should be running the web app on a computer, and all players will need the mobile app on downloaded to their phones.
+To play, one person should be running the web app on a computer, and all players will need the mobile app downloaded to their phones.

 #### Drawkward